British Gymnastics Privacy Notice – Membership

 - Details of gymnastics qualifications/awards you hold and training you have completed.

-- Photographs and video footage and results.
+- Photographs and video footage

-- Emergency contact details.
+- Your emergency contact details.

-- Medical, health and disabilities information.
+- Medical and health information.

-- Specific support needs.
+- Specific support needs and adjustments.

 - Dietary requirements and allergies.